Fungal genome: Use in taxonomy

 While genomic distance measures such as the average nucleotide identity (ANI) are used routinely to distinguish bacterial species, the use of fungal genomes in taxonomy is currently rare.
 Genome sequences can be used to expand the number of genes used in phylogenetic analyses, but many publicly available genomes lack gene annotations and popular rDNA markers are typically missing from genomic sequences or are incorrectly assembled.
-Suggested measures of overall genome related indices in yeast include ANI, digital DNA-DNA hybridisation (dDDH) and Kr distance.
+Suggested measures of overall genome related indices in yeast include ANI, digital DNA–DNA hybridization (dDDH) and Kr distance.
 Genomic collinearity was suggested as a possible source of markers to resolve species complexes.
 Pairwise Kr genomic distances and average nucleotide identity were used in the description of new species within the genera Aureobasidium and Tilletia.

 Alternatively, quick and simple to calculate similarity measures based on MinHash also appear to produce usefully accurate estimates of distance between genomes.
 For example, a fixed threshold genomic distance calculated tools such as Mash and Dashing was able to determine whether two genomes belong to the same or to different species with over 90% accuracy, indicating that simple measures of genomic distance might be useful to delineate fungal species and still largely support the existing fungal taxonomy.